 An upside down cake is a single layer cake that bakes in a pan with the toppings placed on the bottom.
 When the baking is complete, the pan is then turned over onto a cake plate, making what was previously on the bottom the top of the cake.
 Hence, upside down cake.

-The Pineapple Upside Down Cake is the most well known upside down cake, but there are so many fun renditions you can try!
-Check out this Spiced Pear Upside Down Cake, Skillet Pineapple Upside Down Cake and Upside Down Peach Cake with Hot Rum Sauce for inspiration.
+The Pineapple Upside Down Cake is the most well-known, but there are so many fun renditions!
+Check out Spiced Pear Upside Down Cake, Skillet Pineapple Upside Down Cake and Upside Down Peach Cake with Hot Rum Sauce.

 This helps prevent the cranberry sauce sticking to the bottom of the pan and not ending up on the top of your upside down cake!

-You can purchase 9” parchment paper rounds* (affiliate link), or you can use the roll of parchment paper in your kitchen to DIY it.
+You can purchase 9” parchment paper rounds* (affiliate link), or you can use the roll of parchment paper in your kitchen.

-If you’re going to DIY it, pull out a sheet of parchment paper.
+If you’re going to make your own, pull out a sheet of parchment.
 Fold in half.
-Fold in half again and again until you’ve got a triangular shape.
+Fold in half again and again until you’ve got a triangle.
 Place the tip of the parchment triangle in the center of the cake pan to measure how long the parchment needs to be, then trim with scissors.

 Also known as firm peaks, these happen when you’re whipping eggs with a mixer.
 When you remove the mixer/whisk, the egg whites stand up on their own without curling over on themselves.